TheoCavinato/RESHAPE/README.md

 ?

 ## RESHAPE
 RESHAPE removes sample-level genetic information from a reference panel to create a synthetic reference panel.
-By providing it with a genetic map and the VCF/BCF of a reference panel, RESHAPE outputs a VCF/BCF of the same size containing where each haplotypes corresponds as a mosaic of the original haplotypes of the reference panel.
+By providing it with a genetic map and the VCF/BCF of a reference panel, RESHAPE outputs a VCF/BCF of the same size where each haplotypes corresponds to a mosaic of the original haplotypes of the reference panel.

 It takes as input:
 * --vcf: reference panel in the VCF or BCF file format